Inflectra/spira-documentation/docs/Developers/SpiraApps-Overview.md

 ## Coding the SpiraApp
+### Overview
 Code (JS and / or CSS) to add into specific pages: pageContents HTML (currently) data to add as columns on specific grids: pageColumns Code (JS) to add onto specified dashboard pages in widgets: dashboards

+### Page Contents
+A SpiraApp can include the contents of a single CSS file and a single JS file on each / any of the [relevant pages](./SpiraApps-Reference.md/#pages).
+You specify what files to load on what pages in the [manifest](./SpiraApps-Manifest.md/#page-contents).
+The file contents are then loaded automatically onto the page(s).

+CSS files are used for storing logos as SVGs, or helping to style widgets.
+You should primarily use class based selectors in your CSS.
+When loaded onto the page, the CSS contents is [nested](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_nesting) inside a class based off of the guid of the SpiraApp.
+Any UI elements created on the page will have a wrapper with this same class defined on it.
+In this way you can be flexible in how you use CSS as you are not able to pollute any other CSS.

+JavaScript files are the core part of most SpiraApps and should be written in dedicated JS files.
+When dynamically inserted onto the page, the SpiraApp code is wrapped in an IIFE block and set to use strict.
+This means that code can be written relatively flexibly, and can declare "global" variables as they will be confined to the IIFE on load.

+### Menus
+Menus and their entries allow users to interact with SpiraApps on [relevant pages](./SpiraApps-Reference.md/#pages).
+You specify what menus and entries to create on what pages in the [manifest](./SpiraApps-Manifest.md/#menus).
+SpiraApp menu entries can either call a URL or a JavaScript function.

+XXXXXX
+You have to manage this code trigger by:

+- Setting the correct action type on the menu entry
+- Giving the menu entry a name unique to your app on that page
+- Write JS code to run when the entry is clicked
+- Connect your code function to the menu entry click event by calling the SpiraAppManager and registering the event.

+### Widgets
+You can put a single JS file into a dashboard.
+Your final code will be wrapped in an IIFE block and set to use strict.
+The code is responsible for rendering the widget.
+Here you can use either string literals in JS or the mustache templating library which is available for you to use.

+### Columns